MisterVVP/poor-man-s-cache/README.md

 ### Static analysis (CodeQL)

-The repository is scanned with GitHub CodeQL.
-The workflow builds the project with GCC 14 and a locally installed copy of `prometheus-cpp`.
+The repository is scanned with GitHub CodeQL for C++, Python, and GitHub Actions sources.
+The C++ analysis path builds the project with GCC 14 and a locally installed copy of `prometheus-cpp`.
 To reproduce the same environment locally, use the following commands (they require sudo privileges):

 ```bash
 sudo apt-get update